Die Lit: Composition

 Die Lit is a trap and mumble rap album that incorporates elements of cloud rap.
 The production, primarily handled by Pi'erre Bourne, who contributes to fifteen of nineteen tracks, utilizes synthesizers and 808 drums, and was described as featuring "addictive fragmented tones" from "hacked Game Boy's, busted subwoofers, and chopped and screwed snippets of Ratatat records" by Pitchforks Evan Rytlewski.
-Carti's vocal delivery, which Spins Winston Cook-Wilson described as "post-verbal", emphasizes mood and feeling over lyrical complexity and heavily features ad-libs that functioning as both part of the beat and the central rapping.
+Carti's vocal delivery, which Spins Winston Cook-Wilson described as "post-verbal", emphasizes mood and feeling over lyrical complexity and heavily features ad-libs that function as both part of the beat and the central rapping.
 Thom Bettridge of 032c and Will Schube of Complex both retrospectively noted the use of Carti's pitch-shifted "baby voice" on several songs.
 Lyrically, Die Lit focuses on sex and youthful hedonism, with Carti frequently referencing drugs, wealth, relationships, and women in repetitive phrases devoid of narrative or subtext.
 Carti cited the "crazy" energy of his live shows as an influence on his music following the release of Playboi Carti; Bettridge likewise viewed the album as an attempt to incorporate punk influences into his sound.

 The opening track, "Long Time (Intro)", uses "warm, off-kilter keyboards" and "skittering drums" to create a celebratory atmosphere underpinning Carti's expressive, braggadocious delivery on the track, according to Sputnikmusic.
 Eric Sundermann of The Fader described the song as an example of Carti's "quiet confidence", writing that his repeated line "Just to look like this it took a long time"—delivered slyly with a playful melody—conveys poise and self-assurance to the listener.
 "R.I.P." sees Carti brag about what he plans to do to his enemies and their girls over a production featuring "explosive" 808 drums and a "foreboding" Jodeci sample.
 Sputnikmusic characterized it as a display of "buzzing bass and glimmering keyboards", in which Carti's loopy chants function as rhythmic hooks.
 "Lean 4 Real" featuring Skepta was described by Larry Fitzmaurice of The Fader as having an IndigoChildRick-produced beat that is "soothed-out" and "ghostly", with a central melody "like steam hissing out of a broken pipe".
 "Love Hurts", featuring Travis Scott, sees Carti delivering a relaxed flow punctuated by ad-libs throughout the song, while Scott contributes an energetic verse that reflects his "rock-star mentality", boasting about wealth and romantic exploits.
 "Shoota", featuring Lil Uzi Vert, is a "triumph anthem" built around "victorious pianos", over which Uzi brags about "bust downs and touchdowns" and Carti outlines plans for a robbery "with the troops".